 - Predators include crocodiles and lions; however it is humans, who hunt them for their meat and teeth that pose the main threat to their survival.

 - Hippos rely on the mud and water to help keep their temperature down and keep them cool in the hot African sun.

 - The animal's short legs and large build make it appear slow; this is deceiving; it can easily out run a human.

 - Because of a natural reflex that forces them to come up for air, hippos can actually sleep under water.

 Hippopotamus Physical Characteristics

-Because of the way their eyes, nose, and ears are positioned on their head, they are able to submerge most of their body underwater and still be able to see, hear
+- Because of the way their eyes, nose, and ears are positioned on their head, they are able to submerge most of their body underwater and still be able to see, hear and breathe.

 Hippopotamus Calf Facts

 - While adult hippos are able to remain underwater for up to six minutes, young hippos can only stay under for about thirty seconds at a time.

 - Newborn hippos are usually born in shallow water but are sometimes born on land.
 They usually weigh between 50 and 110 pounds (25 to 45 kilograms).